Human-Lambdas/human-lambdas/README.md

 The admin can be accessed at `0.0.0.0:8000/admin`

+On windows, the api must be accessed at `localhost:8000`

+The admin must be accessed at `localhost:8000/admin`

 ## Registration
 To register a user you have to `POST` to `/users/register` with the following payload:
 ```